Pandora and the Flying Dutchman (1951) - full transcript

 Was I alone?

-The helm was firm and the
+The helm was firm, and the

 ship held to its course.

-I looked aloft with
+I looked aloft with an unspoken command,

-For now we were carrying
+for now we were carrying too much canvas.

 Unseen hands obeyed my thought.